MartyDiaz/Game_M/README.md

 # Game_M

 Game_M is a C++ video game I am currently working on.
 It uses Simple DirectMedia Layer library for graphics.
 It is in early development but I will keep the repository public.
-I work on this project randomly so updates may be random.
+I work on this project randomly so updates may be slow.

 ## overview